-Default SSL certificates can be replaced by custom certificates using the Server Certificates Update menu option in the OVOC Server Manager (refer to Section 'Server Certificates Update' in the IOM manual).
+Default SSL certificates can be replaced by custom certificates using the Server Certificates Update menu option in the OVOC Server Manager (see 'Server Certificates Update' in the IOM).
 The figures below illustrate the workflow process for deploying the new custom server certificates using this menu option.